Distance: 10 km (6 mi) return to cirque; 16 km (10 mi) return to summit

 Maximum elevation: 1,280 M (4 200') at cirque; 1,990 M (6,529') at summit

-Trailhead: Cottonwood trailhead at Kathleen Lake, 27 km (17 mi) south of Haines Junction
+Trailhead: 27 km (17 mi) south of Haines Junction on the Haines Road, on the Kathleen Lake access road.

 Topo map: Kathleen Lakes 115 A/11

-This is a steep trail up to a spectacular cirque -- the "seat" of the King’s Throne.
+This is a steep trail up to a spectacular cirque—the “seat” of the King’s Throne.
 It is possible to follow an unmarked, unmaintained route to the peak of the mountain.
-Alpine flowers and great views are the highlights of this hike.
+Alpine flowers and great views are some of the highlights of this trail.
+Keep in mind this trail is steep and the rocks can be slippery when descending, even in dry weather.

 A route is not a trailRoutes are not marked with signs or maintained in any manner.
 The route described here is only a suggestion that may help guide you on your trip.
 Self-reliance and wilderness travel experience are essential, including excellent route finding skills, map and compass skills.
 It is the responsibility of individual hikers who choose to follow such routes to adequately prepare and be prepared to rely on themselves.